Anglo-Russian Convention: Rise of Germany

-On May 20, 1882, Germany entered into the Triple Alliance with Italy and Austria-Hungary, complementing its industrial and socio-political ascendance in the world arena.
+On 20 May 1882, Germany entered into the Triple Alliance with Italy and Austria-Hungary, complementing its industrial and socio-political ascendance in the world arena.
 Furthermore, Germany dramatically increased its military output from the early 1900s up to the outbreak of the First World War.
 Under the unified German state, Otto von Bismarck worked to increase the nation's global influence and reach what was then the zenith of German power.
 While Britain and Russia were hostile to German designs in the region, members of the Triple Alliance were in turn opposed to Anglo-Russian influence in Asia.
 Thus, military and territorial expansion was Germany's key to making itself a major player in the international arena of power.
 Germany's interest in the Middle East took a secondary position, one subordinate to Germany's primary policy toward Europe, throughout the late 19th and early 20th centuries.
 While of secondary importance, it was a tool that was used to manipulate the Middle Eastern attempt to play off the Western powers against each other.
 Berlin peacefully made inroads into the Ottoman Empire and had few colonial aspirations in the region.

 Trouble in Persia

-In 1905, revolutionary activity spread throughout Tehran, forcing the shah to accept a constitution, allow the formation of a majles (parliamentary assembly), and hold elections.
+In 1905, revolutionary activity spread throughout Tehran, forcing Mozaffar ad-Din Shah Qajar to accept a constitution, allow the formation of a majles (parliamentary assembly), and hold elections.
 Major figures in the revolution had secular goals, which then created rifts in the clergy to the advantage of the monarchy.
-Neither the British nor the Russian governments approved of the new political arrangement, which was both liberal and unstable, and preferred a stable puppet government, which allowed foreign concessions and supported their designs in the region.
+Neither the British nor the Russian governments approved of the new political arrangement, which was both liberal and unstable, and preferred a stable puppet state, which allowed foreign concessions and supported their designs in the region.

 To facilitate their goals in Persia, the British and the Russian governments discussed splitting it into three zones.
 The agreement stipulated that it would "allocate the north, including Isfahan, to Russia; the south-east, especially Kerman, Sistan, and Baluchistan to Britain; and demarcate the remaining land between the two powers as a neutral zone".
 The division of Persia would reinforce the control of Britain and Russia over their respective territorial and economic interests in the country as well as allowed for continued interference in Persia's political system.
 With foreign help, the revolutionaries became outflanked by a combination of European and monarchist activities.
 The Persian government quickly came to realise that an Anglo-Russian alliance posed a larger threat to Iranian sovereignty than the two powers being hostile.
 Consequently, in 1907, Britain and Russia signed an agreement to regulate their economic and political interests.

 Terms

+The Anglo-Russian Convention formalized the spheres of influence of the Russian Empire and the British Empire in Persia, Afghanistan and Tibet.